albertcanales/learning-notes/books/the-c-programming-language.md

 We can check for defined macros with `ifdef` and `ifndef`.

+## Pointers

+Pointers can be compared and substracted.

+Pointers can be dereferenced, but arrays cannot.

+Note the difference between:

+- `(*x)[13]`: Pointer to an array of size 13
+- `*x[13]`: An array of 13 pointers

+On page 117 there is a code snippet for reading arguments flags from `argv`.

+To archieve a more general code, pointers can be casted to `(\*void)` and back without lose of information.
+Note that on `(*void)` we can only do pointer comparison, no pointer arithmetic as we do not know the size of the type.

+Note the difference between:

+- `int *f()`: Function returning a pointer to an integer . `int (*f)()`: Pointer to a function returning an integer

+> The subsection 5.12 is pure gold.
+It build a program that parses a complex declaration with pointers and explains its meaning

 #### Libc Header files

 - `limits.h`: Limits for each type
 - `ctype.h`: Char manipulation (upper, lower, etc)

+***